 CROSSING THE AISLE

-TOLERANCE AND FORGIVNESS ARE TWO OF THE MOST IMPORTANT HUMAN ATTRIBUTES THAT GOD INPLANTED IN US.
+TOLERANCE AND FORGIVNESS ARE TWO OF THE MOST IMPORTANT HUMAN ATTRIBUTES THAT MANY BELIEVE GOD INPLANTED IN US.

 DRINKING POISON AND EXPECTING YOUR OPPONENT TO DIE.